li11315-osu/CSE5472-term-project/README.md

 - `launderingFlood.py` sends queries to public DNS resolvers instead of directly contacting the authoritative nameservers, cycling through [a list](#https://github.com/trickest/resolvers/blob/main/resolvers.txt) of 30,000 that we found online and downloaded into the directory.
 To get around caching, it generates a random subdomain for each set of requests to ensure that each resolver has a cache miss.

-Either of these can be run by simply typing `python3 <filename>` into the terminal while the DNS server is running and is connected to the static IP.
-They won't terminate on their own, and will need to be stopped by pressing Ctrl+C. The final terminal printout for both will show the number and rate of packets sent, to help add context to other measurements.
+Either of these can be run by simply typing `python3 <filename>` into the terminal while the DNS server is running somewhere and is connected to the static IP.
+The attacks won't terminate on their own, and will need to be stopped by pressing Ctrl+C. The final terminal printout for both will show the number and rate of packets sent, to help add context to other measurements.

 We caution that, given the deliberate lack of constraints on the rate at which packets are being sent, both of these scripts will generate a very large volume of network traffic, likely reaching several hundred MB within seconds. **These attacks should only be launched while both the attacking host and the server host are connected to personal networks or hotspots.
 Don't get yourself blacklisted or arrested for doing this to a public or organizational network.** If you go for the hotspot option, make sure you have an unlimited plan with your cellular provider so that this doesn't take up all your data.

-If the server setup is changed, the scripts only need to be changed if a different domain name is being used or, in the case of the direct flood, if different nameserver subdomains are being used.
+If the server setup is changed, the scripts only need to be changed if a different domain name is being used, or, in the case of the direct flood, if different nameserver subdomains are being used.

 ### Running the Evaluation